libssh2/libssh2/docs/libssh2_agent_userauth.md

 *agent* - ssh-agent handle as returned by libssh2_agent_init(3)

-*username* - Remote user name to authenticate as.
+*username* - Remote username to authenticate as.

 *identity* - Public key to authenticate with, as returned by libssh2_agent_get_identity(3)